- Discuss potential sources of stress

 - Job Experience.
 Because stress is associated with turnover, it would stand to reason that those employees with a long tenure are the most stress-resistant of the bunch.

 - Social Support.
-Co-workers, especially those who are caring or considered to be friends, can help protect a fellow employee against the affects of stress.
+Co-workers, especially those who are caring or considered to be friends, can help protect a fellow employee against the effects of stress.

 - Belief in locus of control.
 Those who have a high internal locus of control (those that believe they are in control of their own fate) are, unsurprisingly, not as affected by stress as those who feel they are not in control.